phette23/c4l24-python4lib/docs/notebooks.md

 Notebook cells are run in order, and the state of the Python interpreter is maintained between cells.
 This means that if we run a cell that imports a module, we can use that module in subsequent cells.
 If we define a variable in one cell, it will still be present (and able to modified!) in the next cell.

 A common pattern is to edit and rerun cells multiple times until we get the output we want.
 This works well, but changes to a cell in the middle of a notebook may break cells later on (e.g. if we delete or change the type of a variable).
 Thankfully, notebooks typically have a "run all cells before this one" option.
 This is useful to reset the state of the interpreter when a series of changes has created a mess.

+## Cross-platform Paths

+In the notebooks in this repo, I used the `pathlib` module to create paths rather than strings.
+These paths should be valid on all operating systems.
+For instance, `Path('data') / 'file.txt'` creates the path `data/file.txt` on Unix-like systems like Linux and macOS and `data\file.txt` on Windows.
+Hopefully, the code samples work for everyone, but I only tested on a macbook.

+If we use a hosted notebook service like Google Colab, we may need to adjust the paths to match the service's filesystem.
+Most services have a place where we can upload files relative to the notebook.
+For Colab, if we click the folder icon in the left sidebar, we can then create a folder named "assets" and place the files from docs/assets there.
+Then the code in the notebooks should work as written.